DenTelezhkin/Ariadne/README.md

 * UIViewController presentations - present, dismiss
 * UIWindow root view controller transition to perform switch of the root view controller with animation.

 `ViewBuilder` and `ViewTransition` object can be combined together to form a performable `Route`.
-For example, given `AlertBuilder`, here's how presenting an alert might look like with `Ariadne`:
+For example, given `AlertBuilder`, here's how creating a route for an alert might look like with `Ariadne`:

 ```swift
 let alertRoute = AlertBuilder().presentRoute()